SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 Fig 5.
 Mixer schematic
 </p>

 Fig 5. presents the mixer schematic.
 The schematic has been modified to include PMOS devices as active current loads followed with cascode transistors.
 This results in larger voltage gain while consuming lesser head room compared to resistors.
-This modification requries proper biasing which in this case has been provided using a PMOS followed with a resistor network.
-This configuration can be easily replaced with a low voltage cascode current mirror if better matching is requried in presence of threshold voltage variations.
-Although square law cannot be used to determine the quiscent currents, width scaling to generate scaled currents still holds especially when fingers are used.
+This modification requires proper biasing which in this case has been provided using a PMOS followed with a resistor network.
+This configuration can be easily replaced with a low voltage cascode current mirror if better matching is required in presence of threshold voltage variations.
+Although square law cannot be used to determine the quiescent currents, width scaling to generate scaled currents still holds especially when fingers are used.
 Hence a reference current source (I) is used and mirrored in the RF branch, while the active PMOS loads are designed to mirror I/2 each.

 ## Simulation Results